mholtkamp/octave/Documentation/Lua/Assets/Scene.md

 # Scene

-A an asset that describes a collection of nodes.
+An asset that describes a collection of nodes.
 It can be thought of as a Prefab, Level, Blueprint, or Collection in other game engines.

 ---
 ### Capture